 BECOME A HOST OR CO-HOST!

 If you have questions, please send an e-mail to Lauren at email@example.com.

 FREQUENTLY ASKED QUESTIONS

-How many dinner party hosts will be recruited?
+How many dinner party hosts have been trained?

 What if I need help paying for food and beverage?